 When exercising, many people find it helpful to keep a clear record of what they’ve done that day.
 This is particularly helpful for people who aren’t used to exercising, as it will allow you to see your progress.
 Seeing that you can walk a little bit further as time goes on is a great boost.

 This can also help you look for patterns if you ever find yourself having problems.
 Maybe you’ll find that you feel a bit more sluggish the day after doing certain exercises.
 Spotting these types of effects will help you know when you need to rest a little bit more or take it back a notch.

 If you like, you can also include what you eat and drink throughout the day in your fitness log.
 This will give you the added benefit of seeing which foods have the best effect on your energy levels.
 Being conscious of your diet is particularly important for older people, as from the likelihood of lifestyle-related conditions such as heart disease or diabetes could be higher.

 6. Wrapping Up

 Even a small amount of exercise can be life-changing for older people.
 We all know by now that staying active can help ward off countless diseases and health conditions.
-Even day to day, it has huge benefits on your quality of life.
+Even day to day, it has huge benefits for your quality of life.

 A more active lifestyle can also improve your quality time with your loved ones, especially grandchildren and younger relatives.
-As your energy levels increase, you might find yourself able to enjoy this time even more, enabling you to maintain an active lifestyle for longer, for more information on staying active and independent at home, see our page on Staying independent at home.
+As your energy levels increase, you might find yourself able to enjoy this time, even more, enabling you to maintain an active lifestyle for longer, for more information on staying active and independent at home, see our page on staying independent at home.